Window Preservation Standards

 More and more architects and property developers are interested in specifying the weatherization and repair of historic windows with little information on standards they can use to do so.
 Many tradespeople and contractors are starting to do this work, but don’t always know the best methods and materials.
 It is our purpose to change this by providing standards for sustainable window restoration and definitive energy testing data for effective weatherization.

-In the summer of 2013 the National Window Preservation Standards book will be published and available for purchase.
-It will catalog specific methods for the assessment, maintenance, repair, preservation and weatherization of older and historic windows.
+In the summer of 2013 the National Window Preservation Standards book was published and available for purchase.
+It catalogs specific methods for the assessment, maintenance, repair, preservation and weatherization of older and historic windows.
 Many detailed methods, procedures and materials will be included, as well as basic strategies for saving older and historic windows.

 National Window Preservation Summit, July 26-28, 2011